I didn’t know then

 & memory & legacy & through

-this ambience we can then touch
+this ambience we can touch

-filament of past moments
+filament of best moments

 teased out from the great skein